-The original unit for measuring the amount of radioactivity was the curie (symbol Ci), which is a non-SI unit of radioactivity defined in 1910.
+The original unit for measuring the amount of radioactivity was the curie (symbol Ci), a non-SI unit of radioactivity defined in 1910.
 Rutherford (symbol Rd) is also a non-SI unit defined as the activity of a quantity of radioactive material in which one million nuclei decay per second.
 This unit was introduced in 1946, but after the becquerel was introduced in 1975, the rutherford became obsolete.

 Currently, one rutherford is equivalent to one megabecquerel: